Tuesday, 20 December 2016

 At the one or two places where he wasn’t barred

-Though she ain’t passed this way since 1983
+Though she ain’t been here since 1983

 He used to take her dancing and a little romancing

-Down the Dewdrop Inn -Saturday night
+Down the Dewdrop Inn, Saturday night

 Watching re runs of last weeks’ fight.